sahil-zngr/credit_card_fraud_detection/README.md

 # credit card fraud detection
-both file crdfrd and crdfrdfinal contain same code but in crdfrd we have tuned the parameters for noise and classifiers
+both file crdfrd and crdfrd final contain same code but in crdfrd final we have tuned the parameters for noise and classifiers